dash-docs-el/helm-dash/README.md

 official docsets or `m-x helm-dash-install-user-docset` for user contributed docsets (experimental).

+To install a docset from a file in your drive you can use `m-x helm-dash-install-docset-from-file'.

 ## Usage

 `m-x helm-dash RET` will run helm with your active docsets